appseconnect/docs/_posts/home.md

 * Business Rule Engine
 * Secure Integration

-# App se Connect Architecture & Usability
+# APPSeCONNECT Architecture & Usability

 APPSeCONNECT is a generic platform which enables users to deploy, run, and succeed in their integration projects.
 Using APPSeCONNECT, the users can run their integration processes completely in the cloud without the need to procure any software or the set-up required to operate it.